Kamal Haasan: Humanitarian work

 Haasan is the first Tamil actor to convert his fan clubs into welfare organisations and is involved in social-service activities through the clubs under the name Kamal Narpani Iyakkam (Kamal Welfare Association).
 His fan clubs help organise blood- and eye-donation drives, and donate educational materials to students.

-Haasan received the first Abraham Kovoor National Award for his humanist activities and secular life in 2004.
+Haasan received the first Abraham Kovoor National Award for humanist activities in 2004.
 He was project ambassador for Hridayaragam 2010, which raised funds for an orphanage for HIV/AIDS-affected children.
 In September 2010 Haasan launched a children's cancer relief fund and gave roses to children with cancer at Sri Ramachandra University in Porur, Chennai.
 He has pledged his product-endorsement income to social causes.
 Haasan, along with his partner Gautami, won ₹ 5 million on Neengalum Vellalam Oru Kodi in March 2013 and donated the prize money to Petral Thaan Pillaya, a nonprofit organization supporting cancer patients.

 Haasan was nominated by the Indian Prime Minister Narendra Modi for the Swachh Bharat campaign.
 He chose to clean the Madambakkam lake in Chennai with the Environmentalist Foundation of India's Arun Krishnamurthy on 7 November 2014.

 Known for refusing any kind of brand endorsement, Haasan endorsed Pothys for the first time in 2015.
 His daughter, Shruti has previously endorsed Pothys.
 In the past, Haasan has stated that should he ever act in commercials, the revenue earned from them would be donated to HIV affected children.

-Writings
+Literary works

-Haasan publishes the magazine Mayyam, by the Kamal Haasan Welfare Association (Narpani Iyakkam).
-His views on cinema, child and drug abuse, and the Kashmir conflict have been published as Thedi Theerpom Va (Come, Let's Find and Solve) by his fan club.
-He is also interested in Tamil literature.
+Haasan founded the magazine Maiam (lit.
+Center) in 1987 which he edited.
+It was run by the Kamal Haasan Welfare Association.
+He has also written more than 100 poems.
+Some of his literary contributions are listed here: